Pacers31Colts18/pacers31colts18.github.io/content/post/test-portnetconnection/index.md

 The beauty of this is being able to run against one domain, or multiple domains, or all the domains in your environment.
 I like to utilize CSV files as the source files, and pipe that to Out-GridView for further customization.
 Rather than having an "All" switch, or a parameter for a single domain, this allows me to pick and choose which domains I want to scan against.

 I'm going to break down the code here, so you can get an idea of what this function does.
-The full function can be found on my Github page, which is linked to the left.
+The full function can be found on my GitHub page (on the left) or directly [here](https://github.com/Pacers31Colts18/ActiveDirectory/blob/main/Test-PortNetConnection.ps1).

 ```powershell
 [CmdletBinding()]